 The proposed development would to some extent create a full-stop to the present village, which at the moment doesn't really have an apparent western end.
-A clear visual indication, as is proposed with the L-shaped site plan, is therefore preferential to a linear arrangement.
+A clear visual indication, as is proposed is preferential to a linear arrangement or an open-ended cul-de-sac.
 Therefore any proposals should not seek to extend the development further to the west, or drastically to the south, with no roads/drives designed to facilitate further future development in these directions.